 Patrick might have thought navigating the social circles of their elite San Francisco private school was hard enough.
 But if he isn’t careful, the intricate laws and perils of the Kalodaemon Empire might just get him killed.

-This 335,000-word trilogy omnibus box set collection includes ALL THREE BOOKS in the Marked Ones series including a special trilogy edition of Daemons in the Mist!
+This 335,000-word omnibus box set collection includes ALL THREE BOOKS in the Marked Ones series including a special trilogy edition of Daemons in the Mist!
 Save 30% versus buying the individual books!

 Buy The Marked Ones: The Complete Trilogy today & watch as this adorkable fish-out-of-water navigates the perils of marrying a daemon princess!

 Also available at